Aims and Scope

 About the journal

-International Journal of Occupational Medicine and Environmental Health (IJOMEH) is an English-language quarterly published journal established in 1988 by Nofer Institute of Occupational Medicine and the Polish Association of Occupational Medicine.
+International Journal of Occupational Medicine and Environmental Health (IJOMEH) is an English-language bimonthly published journal established in 1988 by Nofer Institute of Occupational Medicine in Łódź (Poland) and the Polish Association of Occupational Medicine.

 The journal is dedicated to present the contemporary research in occupational and environmental health from all over the world.
 It publishes editorials, original papers, information on occupational and environmental health policies, review and discussion papers, instructive case reports, letters to the Editor and book reviews.